brewingcode/browser-exts/tweaks/README.md

 > Various tweaks and handy shortcuts for the browser

-This Chrome extension adds five commands that are only executable via keyboard shortcut.
+This Chrome extension adds commands that are only executable via keyboard shortcut.
+And only four of them are mapped by default because Chrome only allows an extension to claim up to four keybinds automatically (you the user can add as many more keybinds as you want, manually).
 It also adds a background script that automatically removes DOM elements from certain web pages.

 Commands: